PeterH001/tryit-backend-developer-test/README.md

 ## Setup

 To setup the application, clone the repository on your own computer.
 Open the project folder in your terminal and run ```npm install```.

+## Usage

-When you finished installing the packages, run ```npm run start```, to start the application.
+After installing the packages, run ```npm run start```, to start the application.
 The server will run on port 3001.
 You can now make your own queries on ```http://localhost:3001/graphql```.
 This website will redirect you to Apollo's own sandbox tool where you can build your own queries easily.

-If you want to run the tests, run the script ```test```.
+To run the tests, run the script ```test```.